PlayStation Steering Wheel Guide: Everything You Need to Know

 Can be positioned against walls when not in use

-For those with more space available, visiting our Melbourne showroom lets you experience different setups firsthand and understand what works for your situation.
+For those with more space available, visiting our Dandenong showroom lets you experience different setups firsthand and understand what works for your situation.

 Technology moves quickly in the sim racing world.
 The PlayStation steering wheel you buy today needs to remain relevant as games evolve and new console generations emerge.
 Making smart choices now saves money and frustration down the track.